 Note 1.
 Organization

-Akoustis Technologies, Inc. (“the Company”) was incorporated under the laws of the State of Nevada on April 10, 2013.
+Akoustis Technologies, Inc (“the Company”) was incorporated under the laws of the State of Nevada on April 10, 2013.
 Effective December 15, 2016, the Company changed its state of incorporation from the State of Nevada to the State of Delaware.
-Through its subsidiary, Akoustis, Inc. (a Delaware corporation), the Company, headquartered in Huntersville, North Carolina, is focused on developing, designing, and manufacturing innovative radio frequency (“RF”) filter products for the wireless industry, including for products such as smartphones and tablets, cellular infrastructure equipment, and WiFi Customer Premise Equipment (“CPE”), and, military and defense communication applications.
+Through its subsidiary, Akoustis, Inc. (a Delaware corporation), the Company, headquartered in Huntersville, North Carolina, is focused on developing, designing, and manufacturing innovative RF filter products for the mobile wireless device industry, including for products such as smartphones and tablets, cellular infrastructure equipment, and WiFi premise equipment.
 Located between the device’s antenna and its digital backend, the RF front-end (“RFFE”) is the circuitry that performs the analog signal processing and contains components such as amplifiers, filters and switches.
-To construct the resonator devices that are the building blocks for its RF filters, the Company has developed a family of novel, high purity acoustic piezoelectric materials as well as a unique MEMS wafer process, collectively referred to as XBAW™ technology.
-The Company leverages its internal designs and manufacturing (IDM) business model to develop and sell high performance RF filters using its XBAWTM technology.
+To construct the resonators that are the building blocks for the RF filter, the Company has developed a fundamentally new single-crystal acoustic materials and device technology manufactured with its proprietary XBAW process.
 Filters are critical in selecting and rejecting signals, and their performance enables differentiation in the modules defining the RFFE.

 Note 2.
 Liquidity

-At December 31, 2018, the Company had cash and cash equivalents of $42.1 million and working capital of $40.8 million.
-The Company has historically incurred recurring operating losses, and has experienced net cash used in operating activities of $8.6 million for the six months ended December 31, 2018 which raise substantial doubt about the Company’s ability to continue as a going concern within one year after the issuance date.
-However, as of January 28, 2019, the Company had $40.7 million of cash and cash equivalents which alleviated any substantial doubt about the Company’s ability to continue as a going concern.
+At September 30, 2018, the Company had cash and cash equivalents of $9.1 million and working capital of $8.4 million.
+The Company has incurred recurring operating losses, and has experienced net cash used in operating activities of $4.7 million for the three months ended September 30, 2018 which raise substantial doubt about the Company’s ability to continue as a going concern within one year after the issuance date.
+However, as a result of the convertible note offering and common stock offerings described above, as of October 25, 2018 the Company had $45.9 million of cash and cash equivalents which alleviated any substantial doubt about the Company’s ability to continue as a going concern.
 These funds will be used to fund the Company’s operations, including capital expenditures, R&D, commercialization of our technology, development of our patent strategy and expansion of our patent portfolio, as well as to provide working capital and funds for other general corporate purposes.
-These funds are expected to be sufficient to fund our operations beyond the next twelve months from the date of filing of this Form 10-Q.
+These funds are sufficient to fund our operations beyond the next twelve months from the date of filing of this Form 10-Q.